dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-20-prs-and-high-wip-limit.md

 PRs based workflow is, by definition, decreasing the throughput, increasing lead times, and killing your flow efficiency.
 Don't even get me started on quality (theather) you get because of it.

+Show some love to your team's flow.
+It will help you relieve the pressure.
+It will help you with building the quality in.
+It will help you sleep better.